LiskArchive/lips/proposals/lip-define_state_and_state_transition_of_token_module.md

 ### Protocol Logic for Other Modules

-The functions below are the exposed methods of the token module.
+The functions below are the exposed methods of the Token module.
-For the token module those functions are designed to allow a wide range of use cases while avoiding unexpected behaviors such as unwanted minting or unlocking of tokens.
+For the Token module those functions are designed to allow a wide range of use cases while avoiding unexpected behaviors such as unwanted minting or unlocking of tokens.

 #### mint